Does Home Insurance Cover Damage to Your Septic Tank?

 How much is your septic tank covered for by insurance?

-Even if it is only 10%, that should be enough to cover the costs of repairing or replacing a septic tank.
+But even10% of your limit should be enough to cover all or most of the costs of repairing or replacing a septic tank.
 We found people generally pay between $5,000 and maybe as high as $30,000 to replace or repair their tank.
 If you have at least a $300,000 policy, you will likely be adequately insured.

-What damage to your septic tank is not covered?
+What damage to your septic tank is not covered by insurance?

 • Flushing chemicals, solids and oils